 The Australian Competition and Consumer Commission (ACCC) has been investigating the affordability of NBN plans, including a recent inquiry into the prices of entry-level NBN plans.
 NBN Co has also launched some discounts on certain speed tier and even introduced a new discounted NBN 100/20 speed option in the hope of encouraging providers to drop prices on premium plans.

 What does all this mean for Aussie consumers?
 While wholesale prices might drop, it doesn’t mean your internet provider is going to drop the price of your internet bill.
-According to Canstar Blue data from 2019, the average Australian household spends $77 on their monthly internet (NBN) bill on average.
-That’s just under $1,000 per year.
+According to Canstar Blue data from 2020, the average Australian household spends $69 on their monthly internet (NBN) bill.
+That’s just over $800 per year.